Lancet August 15, 2009

 Endpoint

-Composite of stroke, systemic embolism, cardiovascular death, or unexplained death
+Composite of stroke, systemic embolism, and cardiovascular/unexplained death

 Tested